 Any application looks like a house built of so many materials and features.
 Make sure you have a good foundation.
 Make sure it is beautiful, cozy, and warm.
 Do not forget to support it and it will shine for you!

-Backend is the core element of any ecosystem.
+The backend is the core element of any ecosystem.
 All business logic goes through it.
 Typical backends hold the most crucial information that will be used in business logic afterward.
-Data like user accounts, subscriptions, payments, and other sensitive information cannot be processed on the front-end side.
+Data like user accounts, subscriptions, payments, and other sensitive information can’t be processed on the front-end side.

 The smallest backend solution may consist of a business logic application (the server) and a database.
 The database can hold the required amount of data for a long period.
 The business logic application will process the data and come up with results that will be displayed to a customer via any front-end solution.
 This minimal setup can guarantee any functionality.